HITECHCRIME/HC_SG118_Inner_State/README.md

 splashing bold no?

 growth like cold so creepin'
-breaking the last law of
+breaking the law last of
 my tastes kept in safes
 and KEYMASTER'S WEEPING'

-the holes don't fit
+holes don't fit in the cypher

-i so got you tripping
-on facts that no longer exist
+of all the things i must've got you tripping on facts that no longer exist

 mind holes in mold shut down